Living in Osaka Vs. Tokyo

 As the name suggests, it’s the eastern part of Osaka and includes the Osaka-Kobe metropolitan areas.

-Higashi Osaka is known as a community of monozukuri (物作り) or craftsmanship in English because of the highest ratio of the number of factories to the land area in Japan.
+Higashi Osaka is known as a community of monozukuri (物作り), or craftsmanship in English, because it has the highest ratio of factories to land area in Japan.
 However, most of the factories are small and medium-sized businesses in Higashi-Osaka.

 With a total population of 495,011 and an area of 61.78 square km, the population density of Higashi-Osaka is 8012.5 people per square kilometer, which is 67.62% of the population density of main Osaka city.
 So, you can undoubtedly enjoy larger accommodation at better prices in this area.